EPCCed/2026-07-27-Fortran-inter/episodes/06-type-extension-polypmorphism.md

   print *, "bare object_t"
 end select
 ```
-The are two forms of the so-called type guard statement: `type is` and
+There are two forms of the so-called type guard statement: `type is` and
 `class is`.
 They may be combined in a single construct.
 The result depends
 on the following logic:
 1. if the dynamic type of the selector exactly matches a `type is` block,